mcneja/haskell-board-games/README.md

 The AI is using very basic [minimax] (http://en.wikipedia.org/wiki/Minimax) searching, a few levels deep.
 There's a debug display of the score of each move.
 The scoring function is a very basic net change in the difference between the number of pieces on each side.

+## TestGameTree

+A command-line driver for the HexDame AI.
+It just iterates moves with the computer playing both sides, printing the boards to the console.
+Press Ctrl+C if the game ends up in a draw.
+This is useful for profiling the game tree search.